 PARKER PIE GALLERY

 West Glover Village.
 Exhibiting works by local artists.
-Ben Barnes: New Landscapes, on display until June 24.
+Landscapes by Elizabeth Nelson on display until September 19.

 ROWE DESIGNS CUSTOM PICTURE FRAMING & GALLERY